Share

 Where It Shows Up Most

-• Tight hairpins → The biggest speed delta gaps in braking and exits.
+• Tight hairpins — the biggest speed delta gaps in braking and on exit.
+You’ll feel it the most here.

-• Tracks with heavy braking zones → You’ll always feel that “closing in, then dropping back.”
+• Tracks with heavy braking zones — you’ll always feel that “closing in, then dropping back” sensation.

 The Key Takeaway

-If you gain five meters on braking and then lose five on the exit, don’t panic.
+If you gain five metres on braking and then lose five on the exit — don’t panic.
 Don’t blame the kart.
 Don’t cry about your engine.

 So next time you feel like you’re closing up on entry and then getting “dropped” on exit, remind yourself: